7 Classroom Management Strategies for a Talkative Class

 Students need to to understand the distinction between appropriate and inappropriate times for conversation.
 It’s important to have this planned ahead of time as much as possible.
 Are students allowed to visit during morning work, snack time, specific independent working times?
 Knowing what you expect from your students and primarily communicating these expectations to your class, will help each part of your day run more smoothly.
 By keeping this as consistent as possible will also discourage students from testing the waters more often than they already might.

-One effective way to communicate your expectations is with the use of noise level charts.
+One effective way to communicate your expectations is with the use of voice level charts.
 I have mine posted on the wall at the front of the room and refer to them regularly.
-I use these four levels: 0-No Voices/1-Quiet Voices/2-Normal Voices/3-Presentation Voice.
+I use these four levels: 0-No Voice/1-Quiet Voice/2-Normal Voice/3-Speaker Voice.
 I tailor the expected noise levels to a specific activity, and then have students help gauge how they are doing.
 This, in conjunction with my teacher reminders, helps them assess their own sound levels and take ownership of their behavior.
+Here’s a link to my noise level charts!

 *Here’s another tip with noise levels: Use offices, or privacy folders, when quiet time is absolutely required.
 I use them almost always for testing and very often during writing time.
 Not only do they help deter those wandering eyes, but they also keep students focused within their given space.
 The year I moved into a new classroom and found these in the cupboards, I initially wanted to get rid of them to make more space thinking I would never use them.
 I am so glad that I didn’t, as they made a such huge difference with my chatty bunch!